sjwines/hourofai/forest/forest2.md

 ---

-_💡You can change your ships x and y position to what ever you like.
+_💡You can change your ship's x and y position to whatever you like.
 You will update the position in the next level_

 ## Career Spotlight: Robotic Warfare Specialist (RWS) — Mission Handoff @showdialog
 ![U.S. Navy Robotic Warfare Specialists](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/CSRWS.png "U.S. Navy Robotic Warfare Specialists")